-Alternative base wages may also be used, such as daily wage rates and rates based on employee output (such as for the number of products assembled).
+NOTE!
+Alternative base wages may be used, including daily wage rates and rates based on employee output (such as for the number of products assembled).

 Regular wages are calculated by multiplying an employee's wage rate by the number of hours worked.
-For example, an employee earning \$8.00/hour, who works 38 hours a week, earns \$304 ($\8×38 hours).
-If the employee didn't earn any other type of pay (such as overtime), the \$304 total also represents the employee's gross wages.
+For example, an employee earning \$15.00/hour who works 38 hours a week earns \$570 (\$15 x 38 hours).
+If the employee didn't earn any other type of pay (such as overtime), the \$570 total also represents the employee's gross wages.
 Gross wages are earned wages that, as we will see later, are not equal to the amount actually paid to employees in their paychecks.

 Regular earnings for salaried employees are calculated differently.
-For these employees, the employer must divide the annual salary by 52 weeks.
-For example, if an employer earns a salary of \$52,000/year, then the employee's regular weekly earnings are \$1,000 (\$52,000/52 weeks).
+For these employees, the annual salary is divided by 52 weeks.
+For example, if an employer earns a salary of \$52,000/year, then the employee's regular weekly earnings are $$1,000 ($52,000 \div 52 \text{ weeks})$.

-Weekly Regular Earnin gs Calculation
+CALCULATING WEEKLY REGULAR EARNINGS

 Wage-earning employee Regular wage rate × regular hours worked

-Salaried employee Annual salary/52 weeks
+Salaried employee Annual salary ÷ 52 weeks